TABLE OF CONTENTS

 What are the applications of hydrogen in energy decarbonization?

 Many experts claim that hydrogen (H2) will play a major role in the clean energy transition, and a global “hydrogen economy” has gained what the IEA describes as “unprecedented political and business momentum.”
-With recent updates, En-ROADS allows users to explore hydrogen growth scenarios—testing the relative costs, market potential, and climate benefits of hydrogen across different sectors.
+En-ROADS allows users to explore hydrogen growth scenarios—testing the relative costs, market potential, and climate benefits of hydrogen across different sectors.

 Looking ahead, hydrogen produced from renewable energy (green hydrogen) or other lower carbon sources is often proposed as a complement to electrification in areas where electrifying directly is difficult or expensive.
 These areas include: